 At a Christmas Party at The Meister after a pint or two at The Goshawk on Thursday December 17th 1992 ... during an interlude in Hark the Herald Angels Swing, a clarinet and a trumpet and a soprano saxophone were offered from the store cupboard for play.
 Enthusiasm overtook our decorum and we eventually organised our first band rehearsal on Good Friday April 9th 1993.
 In this way from Easter 1993 the Smithy Lane Stompers struggled at The Meister Concert Hall almost every Thursday prior to refreshments at The Goshawk at 9pm.

-In retirement we voted with our feet and joined a couple of clubs of our choice - Dixieland Jazz & Evolutionary Economics ... and we played saxophones with The Smithy Lane Stompers with renewed effort ... we didn't want to sprinkle the desert with a teaspoon ... we were determined.
+In retirement we voted with our feet and joined a couple of social clubs of our choice - Dixieland Jazz & Evolutionary Economics ... we met many new interweb friends ... we joined the Open University January 1994 ... and Peter Lovric started the Dixieland Jazz Mailing List on March 13, 1995, we joined up later that year ... and we also played saxophones with The Smithy Lane Stompers with renewed effort ... we didn't want to sprinkle the desert with a teaspoon ... we were determined.

 So although the jazz spark ignited our passions in 1956 it was not until some restless years later that some of the old jazz kids became granddads and the mortgage had been paid off and there was a bit of time to have a go and try to play a bit of this swing stuff which was still in the blood.
 A motley collection of mates with battered instruments, acquired years ago on a whim of hope, were agog ... and doing something about it.